piotrmkaminski/voxpupuli.github.io/_posts/2026-03-16-awesome-list.md

 Now Puppet DSL has an updated one too, centered on OpenVox ecosystem!
 It is on GitHub, as [awesome-puppet-org/awesome-puppet](https://github.com/awesome-puppet-org/awesome-puppet) - contributions are wanted and welcome!

-Thanks to rnelson, that for years maintained [rnelson/awesome-puppet](https://github.com/rnelson0/awesome-puppet), that has been the inspiration for the new awesome list.
+Thanks to rnelson, who for years maintained [rnelson/awesome-puppet](https://github.com/rnelson0/awesome-puppet), which has been the inspiration for the new awesome list.